-In the VPN server address field, enter the IP address or full domain name of the PPTP or L2TP authentication server.
+In the VPN server address field, enter the IP or URL address of the PPTP or L2TP authentication server.

 Also fill in the following fields: IP address, Subnet mask, Gateway IP address, and DNS IP address.

 Configuring Wireless Network

 This configuration step is available for the Router, Access point, WISP Repeater, and Repeater modes.